 It is important to remember that brake noises are not always caused by normal wear and any unusual noises anywhere in your car should always be investigated by a qualified professional mechanic.

-At Blenks Automotive & Performance we offer a free 65 Point Safety Check with every car service.
-As part of our Safety Check we inspect the brake pads for wear and will tell you if they call for replacing.
+At Blenks Automotive & Performance we offer a free 65 Point Vehicle Inspection Report with every car service.
+As part of our Vehicle Inspection Report we inspect the brake pads for wear and will tell you if they call for replacing.
 We can also advise the right pad for your local conditions and driving style.